ATuray77/flatiron-p3-python-command-line-project/notes/notes.md

 README and Demo Video both present and following best practices.
 README contains all necessary items (project name, description, installation instructions, brief description of how to use your app, a Contributor's Guide, and a License).
 Demo video is 3 minutes or less in length and provides a nontechnical demo of app features.

 h.
 This criterion is linked to a Learning OutcomeProject Turned in on Time (8/27/2023) 5 pts

+### PROJECT PROPOSALS
+- Main idea: <Enter the title and main idea of your app>

+### User story:
+-   Pull up a list of songs
+-   Pull up a list of artists
+-   See a list of favorites songs
+-   Remove a song from the list

+### How I will use the concepts I recently learned to meet the project requirements:
+- Object Oriented Python
+    - Class for Songs
+    - Class for Artists
+- Database Tables
+    - Describe how you will use SQLAlchemy to create and interact with 2 or more related database tables
+        - Table: Songs
+            - id
+            - title
+            - category
+        - Table: Artists
+            - id
+            - name
+            - nationality
+        - Table: (One-to-Many) Artist => Songs == "List of favorite songs by an artist"
+            - ID
+            - song ID
+            - Artist ID
+- Object Relationships
+     - Describe the types of relationships your different classes and tables will have with each other
+     - Artist can have many songs
+     - Many songs can be put in a favorite list
+- Aggregate and Association Methods
+    - Describe a few of the methods you plan on including in your application to query your database
+        -   List all Songs
+            - Create
+                - Create a list of songs
+                - Create a list of Artists
+            - Read
+                - Display all Songs
+                - Display all Artists
+            - Update
+                - Change the title of a song
+            - Delete
+                - Remove a song from the list
+        -   List all Artists
+- Use of Data Structures
+    - Describe how you plan on using data structures like lists and dictionaries in your project
+        - LIST: A list of songs as ID's
+        - DICTIONARY: Each song has a set of Attributes and values
+- What area I think will be most challenging
+    - Describe which aspect of the project you think will present the greatest challenge, or the topic that you feel least familiar with at present.